RandeeOrion/reading-notes/class15.md

 **What is the height of a fully balanced (each non-leaf node has two children) tree?
 What is this used for?**
+- The height of a fully balanced tree is 2^(h-1) and the only thing I can think this is used for is to get an idea of how long it is going to take to traverse a tree.

 **How are stacks and queues used in relation to trees?**